-Ingredients for a Quick and Easy Deviled Egg Recipe
+Ingredients for my Quick and Easy Deviled Egg Recipe

 1 Tbsp.
 Yellow Onion, finely minced